kiraoyd/terraform_practice_2023/README.md

 3. **View Table Items**: In the table details, navigate to the "Items" tab.
 Here, you will see a list of items (entries) in the table.

 4. **Identify the Item**: Look for the specific item related to your Terraform state.
 The item you need to edit will typically have a key with the name of your Terraform workspace or a unique identifier associated with your state.
+If you have items that don't look like they correspond with the names in your aws_dynamo_db table resource, you can manually delete them from your aws_console after deleting the digest value.

 5. **Edit the Item**: Select the item, and in the item details, locate the Digest value that's causing the checksum mismatch.
 This Digest value is what you need to remove.